 Marine Ornithology is published by the Pacific Seabird Group on behalf of a consortium of seabird groups: African, Australasian, Dutch, Japanese, and Pacific.
-The journal publishes contributed papers, forum articles (papers on topics of general interest that express a particular viewpoint and may be solicited), and reviews of books, websites, and software on all aspects of marine ornithology worldwide.
-Review papers or Commentaries (i.e., short articles contributing new perspectives on existing publications) on important or emerging topics in marine ornithology are encouraged.
+The journal publishes contributed Papers, Review Articles, Status Reports, Forum Articles, Commentaries, and Reviews of books, websites, and software on all aspects of marine ornithology worldwide.
+Review Articles and Commentaries on important or emerging topics in marine ornithology are encouraged.
 Contributions dealing with coastal or inland seabirds such as gulls, terns, cormorants, and pelicans will also be considered.

-Since 2000, Marine Ornithology has been published both in hard copy and in electronic format on the Marine Ornithology website (marineornithology.org).
+Since 2000, Marine Ornithology has been published both in hard copy and online at www.MarineOrnithology.org.
 There is no charge for viewing or downloading papers posted by Marine Ornithology.
 They can be freely distributed and archived under Creative Commons Attribution-ShareAlike License (CC BY-SA).